 The 1 lipa coin features an image of some maize; the 2 lipa coin a grapevine; the 5 lipa coin an English oak; the 10 lipa coin tobacco; the 20 lipa coin an olive; and the 50 lipa coin a degenia.
 The 1 kuna coin has a nightingale on it; the 2 kune a tuna; and the 5 kuna features a beautiful brown bear.

 Depending on the year the coin was issued, it either shows the name of the plant or animal in Latin or Croatian; coins issued in odd years include the name of the plant or animal in Croatian, and coins issued in even years include the name in Latin.

 Until 1932, Iraq was under British control and used the Indian rupee as its official currency.
-It switched to the dinar when it was granted independence.
+It switched to the dinar when it gained independence.
 The word dinar, by the way, may have derived from the ancient Roman (yes, them again!) coin, the denarius, which in turn got its name from the Latin “dēnī”, which means “containing ten.”
-But that’s not what’s unusual about the Iraqi dinar…
+But that’s not what’s unusual about the Iraqi dinar.

 Before the 1990 Gulf War, Iraq’s currency was known as the Iraqi Swiss dinar.
 No one knows for sure why this was the case, but there are two possible explanations – that the printing plates used to make the money came from Switzerland (even though the notes were actually printed in the UK) or because, at the time, Iraq was a low-inflation country, much like Switzerland.